Cellex (CELLEX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cellex Historical Price

-According to the latest data gathered on Cellex live price page, the current price of Cellex is 0.001606USD.
-The circulating supply of Cellex(CELLEX) is 100.00M CELLEX , giving it a market capitalization of $160.61K.
+According to the latest data gathered on Cellex live price page, the current price of Cellex is 0.00146933USD.
+The circulating supply of Cellex(CELLEX) is 100.00M CELLEX , giving it a market capitalization of $147.15K.

 - 30 Days0.00%$ --$ 0.004068$ 0.001096